craftcms/docs/docs/nitro/usage.md

 Each database engine needs its own unique port.
 :::

-Then run `nitro apply` to apply your `nitro.yaml` changes to the machine.
+Run `nitro apply` to apply your `nitro.yaml` changes to the machine.